 Temporary Assistance for Needy Families/CalWORKs: Services to TANF/CalWORKS participants are provided through an MOU with Los Angeles County DPSS.
 Services include: assessment of needs, eligibility, intake and orientation; the development of curriculum and programs to serve eligible participants; training; the engagement of employers; counseling for academic, personal and career achievement; case management; job search and informational assistance; labor market information; supportive services; work-based learning opportunities; and, recruitment and referrals.
-Under the DPSS-funded Temporary Subsidized Employment (TSE) program, in PY 2020-21, Foothill WDB exceeded its performance goals.
+Under the DPSS-funded Temporary Subsidized Employment (TSE) program, Program Year 2024, Foothill met 92% of its performance goals, and is currently on track to meet enrollment goals for Program Year 2025.